What does the R-sw Drivers do?

 - it provides derived importance scores based on the R-square contribution averaged over orderings among independent variables (aggregate level analysis).
 In other words, this approach produces coefficients based on R^2 decomposition.
 This approach is often referred to as “Shapley value regression” or “dominance analysis”.

-- data should ideally be collected on a rating or ratio scale;
+- independent variables should ideally be collected on a rating or ratio scale;

 - derived importance scores add up to 100; each output coefficient refers to a specific statement (independent variable);